Do You Know How and When to Drink Water?

 If it’s difficult…

 It’s difficult for a lot of people to drink water.
 One very easy trick is to add a little bit of natural lemon juice and a few drops of purified stevia.
-This simple detail will give your water a delicious taste of lemonade, without adding calories or other substances.
+This simple detail will give your water a delicious taste of lemonade, without adding calories or lots of substances.

 Infusions are also a good alternative for alternating with natural water.